adap/flower/doc/source/how-to-run-simulations.rst

 Simulation in Colab/Jupyter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The preferred way of running simulations should always be ``flwr run``.
+The preferred way of running simulations should always be |flwr_run_link|_.
 However, the
 core functionality of the ``Simulation Engine`` can be used from within a Google Colab
 or Jupyter environment by means of `run_simulation
 <ref-api-flwr.html#flwr.simulation.run_simulation>`_.